Information and advice around your mental health and money.

 Problem debt, worrying about making ends meet and managing competing financial demands can often feel overwhelming, leading to stress and anxiety.

-Like in so many areas of life, the key to getting past money worries is to reclaim as much control of them as you can.
+Like in so many areas of life, the key to getting past money worries is to reclaim as much control as you can.

 Here are some ideas for balancing finances and mental health: